 If you have the time and the inclination, you can easily make your own charcoal in your backyard.
 First, find an empty paint can.
 (Other cans may work, but paint cans are a little more heavy-duty and can stand up to the heat better).
-Drill 3 or 4 holes through the lid of the can to allow any gases to escape—and avoid causing a potential explosion.
+Drill 3 or 4 holes through the lid of the can allow any gases to escape—and avoid causing a potential explosion.

 The next thing you will want to think about is the type of wood you’re going to use.
-You can certainly make charcoal whatever wood you have in your yard—maybe those branches from last year—but it’s hard to beat cherry, hickory, or ash if you want to impart rich flavor to your meat.
+You can certainly make charcoal whatever wood you have in your yard—maybe those branches from last year—but it’s hard to beat cherry, hickory, or ash if you want to impart a rich flavor to your meat.
 Just make sure it’s dry.

 Break up the wood, fill the paint can, and close it up.